 The three best things I have done that have worked for us is relax about the issue, give him 2 tsp of Laxaday in his apple juice pretty consistently and give him lots of fruit.
 By not forcing him I feel that I’m giving him back control but I don’t want him to be in pain when he goes, hence the Laxaday.
 I always have clementines, grapes, apples and a mix of berries in the fridge for him to snack on.
 His record is eating 6 clementines in a row and he still didn’t poop for two days after eating all that.
 He will also eat a half pint of blueberries or raspberries at a time and he drinks lots of water.
 Fibre and water are not the issues with this kid and he loved these muffins.
-After he ate these he went pretty easily one day but he always seems to revert to his old bad habits of holding his poop in.

 Here is a link to the Canadian Paediatric Society’s article on Managing Functional Constipation in Children.
 I found this very helpful.